 1511 Purcells Cove Road

 The outdoor tennis courts at Dalhousie University, near the Shirreff Hall residence building, are another favourite spot of Nicolela’s.
-Though these courts aren’t public, they’re freely available to Dalhousie students, who can book spots online, and to community members interested in getting a membership.
+Though these courts aren’t public, they’re freely available to Dalhousie students, who can book spots online, and to community members interested in getting a membership

 6385 South Street